COREA icon COREA: Coupled Relightable 3D Gaussians

 Quantitative table

-We evaluate novel-view synthesis (NVS), mesh reconstruction, and physically-based rendering (PBR) using the DTU and Tanks&Temples datasets.
+We evaluate SH-based NVS, Surface Reconstruction, and Inverse PBR using the DTU and Tanks&Temples datasets.
 N/S denotes methods that do not support the corresponding task, and OOM indicates evaluation failures caused by memory limitations.
 The best, second-best, and third-best results are highlighted in red, yellow, and purple, respectively.

 Qualitative comparison